 Robert Charles Smith is a political science professor at San Francisco State University .
 He is known for his scholarship on race and politics in the United States, about which he has written several books.
 The “Black Politics” class he began teaching at SFSU in 1990 proved controversial; students protested the class because it was offered in the political science department rather than the African American studies department, which was interpreted by some students as encroaching on the latter department’s area of focus.

-Carol Miller Swain is a retired professor of political science and law at Vanderbilt University.
+Carol Miller Swain is an American historian and legal scholar who is a retired professor of political science and law at Vanderbilt University.
 A frequent television analyst, she is the author and editor of several books.
 Her interests include race relations, immigration, representation, evangelical politics, and the United States Constitution.

 Ronald W. Walters was an American author, speaker and scholar of African-American politics.
 He was director of the African American Leadership Institute and Scholar Practitioner Program, Distinguished Leadership Scholar at the James MacGregor Burns Academy of Leadership, and professor in government and politics at the University of Maryland.